nyanbinaryneko/hexagonal/src/pages/blog/2019-09-09-code-of-hexaconduct.md

 Here are the Basics:

-* We are staunchly anti-racism, anti-homophobia, and anti-sexism.
+* We are staunchly anti-racism, anti-homophobia, anti-transphobia, and anti-sexism.
 * We punch up, not down.
 * We believe in discussion, not argument.
 * We hold each other accountable for our actions.